 Hello – welcome back to my blog!
 Today I am going to tell you about my favorite places to find digitized primary sources.
 This article will be helpful for professional researchers, historians, and students needing to find evidence for their projects.

 Finding primary sources can be hard to begin with, but now that most archives are either closed or restricted it has become even more difficult… I know this firsthand.
 I finished and defended my Master’s Thesis in Summer 2020 and couldn’t go anywhere.
 So these are some of the resources that I used and some that I have found working as a research assistant.

-Also, feel free to email me with other sources and I will add them to this list!
+Feel free to email me with other sources that you use and I will add them to this list!